 Genuine Relationship – Appendix FM-SE

 The UK immigration rules laid out in Appendix FM-SE states what documents you will need as evidence when applying for a Spouse Visa but do not necessarily elaborate a great deal on how to prove a “genuine relationship”.
-Therefore is best to check with our legal team if you have any questions or doubts before processing your application that the documents you do provide are good enough.
+Therefore it is best to check with our legal team if you have any questions or doubts before processing your application that the documents you do provide are good enough.

 Home Office Guidance on Genuine Relationships

 The Home Office simply states that “an applicant and their partner must provide evidence that they are in a genuine and subsisting relationship”.
-This is very vague and many applicants fall into the trap of not knowing how much evidence they need to provide and provide too little.
+This is very vague, and many applicants fall into the trap of not knowing how much evidence they need to provide and provide too little.

 Our Practical Advice